-George Tombs is an artist-historian, based in Montreal, working in English and French, and a dual American-Canadian citizen.
+George Tombs is an award-winning artist-historian, based in Montreal, working in English and French.

 As writer, literary translator and film-maker, he devotes his time to hybrid creations.